Kaspersky Software Banned From US Government Systems Over Concerns About Russia - Slashdot

 the only thing going between the really really white right in the US government is this is the only Russian connection they can sever and look like heroes.

-Banned because Kaspersky patched NSA/CIA backdoors (Score:2, Informative)
+Banned because Kaspersky patched NSA/CIA backdoors (Score:1, Informative)

 jimstone.is [slashdot.org]